-Lymphoma—cancer of the lymphatic system—is a rare medical condition of horses.
+Lymphoma, which is cancer of the lymphatic system, is a rare medical condition of horses.
 However, it also is the most common malignant neoplastic condition of the horse system.
 Horses of any age can be affected, although it more commonly appears earlier in life (from four to 10 years of age).

 The prognosis for horses is usually poor, depending on the form of lymphoma, as well as how late in the disease process the horse is presented.
 There are several treatment options, including surgical removal of isolated, infected areas; radiation; or chemotherapy.
 Large doses of corticosteroids have been used as palliative care, as well.
 In some cases, complete resolution of the disease has been reported.
 Follow up on the response to treatment of equine lymphoma cases is rarely reported, probably due to the relatively rare nature of the disease.

 What about chemotherapy?